parth-prajapati5/InternshipFinder/README.md

-# InternshipFinder
+# InternshipFinder 🚀

-InternshipFinder is a modern web application that helps students and freshers discover internships, jobs, and HR opportunities easily.
+InternshipFinder is a powerful platform designed for students and freshers to find internships, remote jobs, and connect with HR recruiters easily.

 ## Features